मैं भी भगत सिंह ( I’m Bhagat Singh)

 What is Familial Forestry

-Familial Forestry is a concept that integrates trees as integral members of the family, fostering societal engagement in forestry and conservation activities, contributing to the development of an ecological civilization.
+Familial Forestry is a concept that integrates trees as integral members of the family, fostering societal engagement in forestry and conservation activities, and contributing to the development of an ecological civilisation.
 By considering trees as green family members, this approach encourages environmental sensitivity and empowerment, shaping individuals as environmentally connected stakeholders.
-The concept aims to make families climate-sensitive and proactive, incorporating rituals and festivals with trees into the social structure.
+This advances the consideration of ecosystems as a green quotient of individual and collective consciousness, making families climate-sensitive and proactive by incorporating rituals and festivals with trees into the social structure.

-In the north-western region of Rajasthan, where Familial Forestry has been implemented for over one and half decade, hundreds of thousands of students and villagers have acquired skills in proper plantation and post-plantation care.
-This initiative not only enhances climate awareness but also addresses issues of hunger and malnutrition by promoting the plantation of fruit plants at home.
+In the north-western region of Rajasthan, Familial Forestry has been implemented since 2006, during which hundreds of thousands of students and villagers have acquired skills in proper plantation, post-plantation care and the role of native species in land restoration and overall well being of the local ecosystems .
+This initiative not only enhances climate awareness but also addresses issues of hunger and malnutrition by promoting the plantation of fruit-bearing trees at home.
 Family trees serve as nesting places for birds and insects, contributing to increased biodiversity.

 Familial Forestry complements social forestry schemes by focusing on regaining ecological functioning and improving human welfare across deforested or degraded forest landscapes.
-Emphasising the importance of diverse native tree species, it contributes to forest landscape restoration, involving communities in mutually beneficial interventions for landscape improvement.
-The long-term perspective of Familial Forestry, grounded in a strong attachment to trees and the environment across generations, accelerates the accumulation of forest-related knowledge, ensuring well-being and sustainability for local communities through sustainable forest management.
+Emphasising the importance of diverse native tree species, it contributes to forest landscape restoration, involving communities in mutually beneficial interventions for land restoration and the development of drought resilience.
+The long-term perspective of Familial Forestry, grounded in a strong attachment to native species and local ecosystems across generations, accelerates the accumulation of land restoration and forest-related knowledge, ensuring well-being and sustainability for local communities through sustainable land management.

 Acknowledging the pressing issue of increased CO2 levels in the Earth’s atmosphere, Familial Forestry serves as a bottom-up approach to climate action.
-Directly involving communities, especially the younger generation, it has been successfully replicated in 1.6 million families across more than 18,000 villages in the arid region of western Rajasthan over the last two decades.
-This effort has led to the development of 200 Institutional Forests and the planting of over 4 million saplings in various forms making Familial Forestry synonymous with environmental activism in the area.
+Directly involving communities, especially the younger generation, it has been successfully replicated in 2 million families across more than 18,000 villages in the arid region of western Rajasthan over the last two decades.
+This effort has led to the development of 200 institutional forests and the planting of over 4 million saplings in various forms, making Familial Forestry synonymous with environmental activism in the area.

 To enhance the holistic habitat healing methodology, Familial Forestry actively incorporates rituals and festivals with trees, fostering a cultural connection to nature and promoting sustainable living practices.
 This approach contributes to the overall well-being of ecosystems, communities, and the environment.